American Eagle Outfitters Inc. (AEO) Shares Up Despite Recent Market Volatility - News Heater

 AEO’s Market Performance

-AEO stock saw an increase of 5.29% in the past week, with a monthly gain of 13.54% and a quarterly increase of -1.11%.
-The volatility ratio for the week is 2.79%, and the volatility levels for the last 30 days are 3.21% for American Eagle Outfitters Inc. (AEO)..
-The simple moving average for the past 20 days is 9.12% for AEO’s stock, with a 0.44% simple moving average for the past 200 days.
+AEO stock saw an increase of 5.40% in the past week, with a monthly gain of 18.47% and a quarterly increase of 4.93%.
+The volatility ratio for the week is 3.27%, and the volatility levels for the last 30 days are 3.25% for American Eagle Outfitters Inc. (AEO).
+The simple moving average for the past 20 days is 10.76% for AEO’s stock, with a 5.27% simple moving average for the past 200 days.

 Analysts’ Opinion of AEO